Staghorn Fern (Platycerium bifurcatum) Indoor Care, Propagation, Common Problems with Remedies

 Temperature and Humidity

-Staghorn Fern requires a humid environment.
+Staghorn Fern requires a humidity of 50-60% to thrive.
 Mist around the fern regularly especially if the air is too dry or set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+Read more on how to elevate humidity for houseplants.

 Fertilizer

-Feed Staghorn Fern with a balanced water-soluble fertilizer once a month during the growing period.
+Feed Staghorn Fern with abalanced, liquid fertilizer once a month during the growing period.
 Withhold feeding during the cold season as growth is reduced at this time.

 Repotting